 There are plenty of ways that profiling your customers with firmographics can be a knight in shining armor when it comes to growing your sales.

-Target your audience effectively
+Target your audience effectively.

-If you are segmenting your target audience using firmographics, you’ll be able to identify common pain points, concerns, needs and objectives across similar prospective companies, making those all important first calls that much more effective.
+If you are segmenting your target audience using firmographics, you’ll be able to identify common pain points, concerns, needs, and objectives across similar prospective companies, making those all-important first calls that much more effective.

-Know the makeup of your existing customer base
+Know the makeup of your existing customer base.

 It’s surprising (and slightly worrying) how many people don’t know who their main customers are off the top of their heads.
-I don’t mean specific customers, but just knowing things as simple as their location, turnover, industry, company size and number of employees.
+I don’t mean specific customers, but just knowing things as simple as their location, turnover, industry, company size, and number of employees.

 Knowing exactly who your ideal customer is will help no end in your sales efforts.
-If you know that an average customer has around 20 employees, turns over $5 million across 4 branches – you can effectively target companies of a similar ilk.
+If you know that an average customer has around 20 employees and turns over $5 million across 4 branches – you can effectively target companies of a similar ilk.
 It will save a lot of wasted profiling calls and big red crosses on a spreadsheet.

 What’s more, when integrated with business intelligence tools, you can also use firmographics to predict the typical buying patterns of a certain type of customer.
-If you know that similar customers (in terms of their firmographics) to ‘Prospect A’ buy a particular brand or complementary item, why not offer similar products or a promotion on this product?
+If you know that similar customers (in terms of their firmographics) to ‘Prospect A’ buy a particular brand or complementary item, why not offer similar products or promotions on this product?
 This is the route Amazon has taken with that: “people that bought this item also looked at…” option in a B2C environment.

 Keep things consistent

 However, the software of today will make things a little more uniform when it comes to gathering firmographic information.
-Any good CRM will have soft-labels enabling the addition of fields to any customer record so managers can ensure that things like customer location, size, revenue and so on are all recorded.
+Any good CRM will have soft labels enabling the addition of fields to any customer record so managers can ensure that things like customer location, size, revenue, and so on are all recorded.

 With all this in mind, you need to be making use of firmographics in order to increase your bottom line.
 Small insights can make big waves in your pool of opportunities.
-You never know, it could be one of the most valuable processes you ever implement.
+You never know; it could be one of the most valuable processes you ever implement.